Lake Tana

-Lake Tana (ጣና ሐይቅ; previously Tsana) is the largest lake in Ethiopia and the source of the Blue Nile.
+Lake Tana (ጣና ሐይቅ; previously transcribed Tsana) is the largest lake in Ethiopia and a source of the Blue Nile.
 Located in Amhara Region in the north-western Ethiopian Highlands, the lake is approximately 84 km long and 66 km wide, with a maximum depth of 15 m, and an elevation of 1788 m.
 Lake Tana is fed by the Gilgel Abay, Reb and Gumara rivers.
 Its surface area ranges from 3000 to 3500 km2, depending on season and rainfall.
 The lake level has been regulated since the construction of the control weir where the lake discharges into the Blue Nile.
 This controls the flow to the Blue Nile Falls (Tis Abbai) and hydro-power station.

 In 2015, the Lake Tana region was nominated as a UNESCO Biosphere Reserve recognizing its national and international natural and cultural importance.